anoop53626/bholebackend/Readme.md

     node error :must read

     statuscode : must read like 404 eror ,401 error
-    memo are used in big companies abut not used in startup
+ #  memo are used in big companies abut not used in startup

+    we use hooks and JWT(java ware)

+   # mongoose.aggregate.paginate version 2 :  it is a package that we used to allow agrregation query

+#  agrregation pipeline
+# bcrypt js : library fo nodejs   and we use only bcrypt : hash my passwords
+# hooke: pre
+#   token : JWT(JSON WEB TOKEN) (bearer token)